shinevee/VoxelFork/README.md

 - Escape: Lock / unlock mouse
 - ]: Increase GUI scale
 - [: Decrease GUI scale

+## Play
+To play Voxel Thing, download a jar from [the latest release](https://github.com/BlueStaggo/VoxelThing/releases/latest) for your platform.
+From there, it is as simple as running the jar.
+Java 17 or later is required to run Voxel Thing.

 ## Compiling
 To compile the Voxel Thing client, simply run `./gradlew :client:build`.
 To create a jar with libraries for your current platform, run `./gradlew :client:shadowJar`.
 To switch to a different platform, change the `voxelthing.client.platform` option in [gradle.properties](/gradle.properties) to any platform that LWJGL supports or set it to `all` to allow all platforms in a single jar.